French Woodcock Salmis

 Shopping List

-16 ingredients total15 with images11 with substitutions
+16 ingredients16 with images11 with subs

 3Cooking Instructions